n0-ware/book-of-n0ware/Tools, Binaries, and Programs/CLI Utilities/Fundamental Linux/comm.md

 # comm
 ## Description

 The `comm` command is used to compare text files, printing to screen the lines in each file that are unique. `comm` can be compared to [`diff`](diff.md), but `comm` is far more simple.
 This is excellent for comparing two similar lists, log files, and so on.
 It displays the information in three columns.
-The first is unique to the first list, the second unique to t he second, and the third is items that are shared.
+The first is unique to the first list, the second is unique to the second, and the third is items that are shared.

 ## Examples
-The `-n` flag can supress any of the culumns, where `n` is any column numbers, 1-3.
+The `-n` flag can suppress any of the columns, where `n` is any column numbers, 1-3.

 ***Comparing User Lists***
 ```